 3. Required attendance on performance dates

-Combos perform at the end of each quarter and everyone is required to attend (unless prior arrangement have been made with Jim Nadel) and provide peer to peer written feedback for at least one other group.
+Combos perform at the end of each quarter and everyone is required to attend whether to perform with your group and/or provide peer to peer written feedback for at least one other group.
 (Talk with Jim Nadel in advance if there is a scheduling issue.)

-Each combo is required to participate in two evening Combo Masterclasses (TBA).
-Additionally, each combo member must attend two Monday night CoHo jam sessions during the quarter to sit-in and/or listen.
-If you cannot do this, contact Jim Nadel (email@example.com) and you can instead attend two high quality live jazz performances and write a brief report.
+Each combo member is expected to participate in at least one Combo Masterclass (dates TBA).
+Each combo member must also attend one Monday night CoHo open jam session during the quarter to sit-in and/or listen.
+If you cannot do this, contact Jim Nadel for an alternative activity.

-At the end of each quarter before receiving a grade, you will need to send a email to Jim Nadel (email@example.com) briefly summarizing what you accomplished in combo during the quarter.
+At the end of each quarter, in order to receive a grade you will need to send an email to Jim Nadel (email@example.com) briefly summarizing what you accomplished in combo during the quarter.
 (Two or three sentences is fine).

 6. Security and care for equipment

-Students must respect Dept. of Music facilities and equipment and follow the appropriate procedures to ensure that equipment remains in good working order and is available for all those sharing it.
+Students must respect Department of Music facilities and equipment and agree to follow the appropriate procedures to ensure that equipment remains safe, in good working order, and is available for all those sharing it.
 See Expectations for Combo Participation.

-It is advisable for the drummer or another member of your group to have access to the equipment lockers or practice module 13 in room 206.
-The equipment and space is available for jazz use only.
-To obtain access, contact Jim Nadel, who will send you information and alert the Dept. of Music office, which oversees and controls access.
+It is advisable for the drummer and another member of your group to have access to the ground floor equipment lockers and/or Practice Module 13 in room 206.
+This equipment and rehearsal space is available for jazz use only.
+To obtain access, contact Jim Nadel, who will connect you with the Dept. of Music office, which oversees and controls access.